Pain in animals: Invertebrates

 Nociceptors have been found in nematodes, annelids and mollusks.
-Most insects do not possess nociceptors, one known exception being the fruit fly.
+Insects also usually possess nociceptors.
 In vertebrates, endogenous opioids are neurochemicals that moderate pain by interacting with opiate receptors.
 Opioid peptides and opiate receptors occur naturally in nematodes, mollusks, insects and crustaceans.
 The presence of opioids in crustaceans has been interpreted as an indication that lobsters may be able to experience pain, although it has been claimed "at present no certain conclusion can be drawn".

 One suggested reason for rejecting a pain experience in invertebrates is that invertebrate brains are too small.
 However, brain size does not necessarily equate to complexity of function.
 Moreover, weight for body-weight, the cephalopod brain is in the same size bracket as the vertebrate brain, smaller than that of birds and mammals, but as big as or bigger than most fish brains.
 Remarkably, as demonstrated by cognitive tests, intelligence of cephalopods is comparable to that of five-year-old human children.

 Since September 2010, all cephalopods being used for scientific purposes in the EU are protected by EU Directive 2010/63/EU which states "...there is scientific evidence of their [cephalopods] ability to experience pain, suffering, distress and lasting harm.
 In the UK, animal protection legislation means that cephalopods used for scientific purposes must be killed humanely, according to prescribed methods (known as "Schedule 1 methods of euthanasia") known to minimise suffering.

+In animal farming

+In 2023, it is estimated that 74% of all land livestock are factory farmed.
+In the United States, 99% of all livestock was estimated in 2017 to be factory farmed.
+Factory farming, or intensive animal farming, is characterized by densely confined animals and comes with a range of issues, including: